tap-ir/tap-ir.github.io/README.md

 ![timeline](timeline.jpg)

-The timeline windows let you easily create a timeline and export it's result.
+The timeline window let you easily create a timeline and export it's result.
 It's a table which look a lot like the [browser](https://tap-ir.github.io/#/?id=browser), except it doesn't have a left panel with a tree viewer, and also have specific button that let you specify the range date of your timeline.

 ![timeline-range](timeline-range.jpg)